Study permits: Assessing the application

 Officers may take into consideration such sources of funds derived through scholarships, fellowships, assistantships and the like, as well as financial support or support in kind that may be available from relatives in Canada.

-Reminder: There are temporary public policies and pilot programs that vary in requirements for financial sufficiency.
+Reminder: There are temporary public policies and pilot programs that may offer an exemption from the requirement to provide proof of funds, or have varying financial amount requirements.
 Examples include:

 Assessing available resources

-- proof of a Canadian bank account in their name
+• proof of a Canadian bank account in their name, if they have transferred money to Canada

-- bank statements for the past 4 months
+• bank statements (from a Canadian or foreign bank account) for the past 4 months

-- a letter from the person or school giving them money, or
+• a letter from the person or institution giving them money

-- proof of funding paid from within Canada, if they have a scholarship or are in a Canadian-funded educational program
+• proof of financial support within Canada, if they have a scholarship or are in a Canadian-funded educational program

 Note: International students in Canada are ineligible for benefits under the Canada Student Loan Program.